 Lisa Issa discusses what she learned from her experience with colon cancer

 Lisa Issa—yes it rhymes, she says jokingly—is a 34-year-old school aide, mother to her 9-year-old son, Carter, and wife to her high school sweetheart, Chris.
-She grew up as the oldest in a family of five and still lives near many of her family members, seeing them often.
+She grew up as the oldest in a family of five.
+She still lives near many of her family members, and sees them often.
 In April 2012, her life was just as she expected, caring for her young son.
 That changed when she was diagnosed with cancer in her colon, lymph nodes, and liver, despite a lack of family history of the disease.
-Over the next two years, Lisa fought an exhausting battle against cancer; however, she came out the other side in remission as a survivor.
+Over the next two years, Lisa fought an exhausting battle against cancer.
+However, she came out the other side in remission as a survivor.
 In this interview with PE GI Journal, Lisa opens up about the experience, her feelings, what advice she has for others in a similar position, and more.

 Melissa Landis (ML): Can you tell me a little bit about your overall journey with colon cancer?